NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 onto a mesh, and/or individual transformed clouds can be inspected.
 See an example output in :numref:`rig_calibrator_textures`.

+See note on validation in :numref:`msl_validation` for when working with orbital or ground-level images.

 One should also look at the statistics printed by the tool.

 .. _point_cloud_format: